Here’s what’s wrong with traditional HCl Challenges (and what to do instead)Feb 22, 2021

 Finally, the last criticism I have of these traditional methods are that they imply that once you find your dose, that this is where you’ll stay for every meal regardless.

-In fact, when people fail to account for the dynamic nature of their exogenous stomach acid need due to the unique circumstances that arise, they can often end up experiencing negative side effects from their HCl use because they haven’t made the proper adjustments.
+When people fail to account for the dynamic nature of their exogenous stomach acid need due to the unique circumstances that arise, they can often end up experiencing negative side effects from their HCl use because they haven’t made the proper adjustments.